Tuition and Financial Aid

 Transfer Students: A maximum of 64 credit hours may be transferred to the program from another academic institution.
 To graduate from KU, 45 credits must be from junior/senior-level course work.
 This means transfer students may need to convert at least 11 hours from an associate degree program to KU junior/senior level courses.
 Conversion cost to the student is $12.50 per course converted.

 Financial aid is available for students who qualify.
 We encourage students to complete the FAFSA in order to be considered for federal aid.
-To complete the FAFSA, please visit fafsa.ed.gov and provide the school code for the University of Kansas: 001948.
+To complete the FAFSA, please visit the FAFSA application site and provide the school code for the University of Kansas: 001948.

 Federal assistance includes the following: